Abu Baker Asvat: Black consciousness movement

 Asvat was drawn to the black consciousness movement in the aftermath of the 1976 uprising, which represented the only above-ground resistance movement in Soweto, at the time, and he was attracted to Steve Biko's conception of blackness.
 He was an important link between Lenasia, the Indian township that he lived in, and neighbouring Soweto, discarding the racial and social taboos of the time.
 Asvat was beaten, and had his life threatened by a Special Branch policeman in 1978, as part of an ongoing campaign of harassment.
+Although committed to the Black Consciousness movement he was known to be non-sectarian and worked with a wide range of anti-apartheid forces.

+Asvat received the first annual human rights award from The Indicator, a newspaper based in Lenasia.
+He emphasized in his speech, "Let us have social mingling.
+Let Soweto swarm Lenasia.
+Let Eldorado Park swarm Lenasia.
+Let Lenasia swarm Eldorado Park.
+Let Lenasia swarm Soweto.
+Then we will have put into practice what we preach.
+We can't wait until liberation because once liberation is on it is not going to be easy to mend the injustice and the oppression that this harsh system has done to the people in this country.
+We've got to start now in practical terms."

 Cricket

 Asvat, a keen cricketer, was involved in the desegregation of the sport in the Transvaal.
 He played for a team called The Crescents in Lenasia.

 He initially embraced an attempt by Ali Bacher in the late 1970s to allow black teams to compete at white grounds ("Normal Cricket"), however, he became disillusioned after realising that facilities at white cricket venues remained racially segregated.
 He co-founded the Transvaal Cricket Board (TCB), which rejected Bacher's "multi-racial" approach to the sport, which the TCB saw as perpetuating the racial divisions of apartheid, and instead embraced a "non-racial" vision, which rejected Apartheid racial divisions.
 The TCB organised successful boycotts against Normal Cricket initiatives, and the TCB league grew under Asvat's leadership.

 Asvat voluntarily stepped down as leader of the TCB in 1981, but remained a cricketer for the rest of his life, playing for the Crescents, and organising a junior league in the late 1980s.